Atlas975/Notes/DistributedSystems/Software_containment.md

 - The hypervisor in this case directly communicates with hardware using it's own kernel and manages the allocation of memory

 ![[Pasted image 20240511143312.png|400|400]]
-### Practical Applications

-- **Cloud Scaling:** Both VMs and containers are foundational to cloud services, enabling flexible resource management and rapid scaling.
-- **Multi-Tenancy Management:** Isolation features of VMs and containers help manage resources among multiple tenants securely and efficiently.

-### Conclusion

-Software containment is essential in distributed systems for enhancing scalability, managing dependencies, and supporting multi-tenant architectures.
-Technologies like VMs and containers provide the tools necessary to deploy and manage applications across diverse environments effectively.